 No. Your landlord cannot retaliate against you for requesting repairs that affect your health and safety.
-If you pay rent on time and comply with the lease terms, for the next 6 months from your request to repair your landlord can’t evict you, terminate your lease or increase your rent (unless the increase is scheduled or it affects all of the units).
+If you pay rent on time and comply with the lease terms, for the next six months from your request to repair, your landlord can’t evict you, terminate your lease or increase your rent (unless the increase is scheduled or it affects all of the units).

 How do I ask my landlord for repairs?

-Important: make sure you pay your rent on time so that your landlord can’t try to evict you instead of making the repairs.
+Important: Pay your rent on time so that your landlord can’t try to evict you instead of making the repairs.

 - Take pictures of the conditions that need repair.

 - Give written notice to your landlord about the repairs.
-If you send it certified mail, return receipt requested, you only need to do this once.
+If you send it by certified mail return receipt requested, you only need to do this once.
 Otherwise, you will need to send a second notice.
 Be very specific about the repairs needed.
-Keep a copy of the written notice and of the pictures.
+Keep a copy of the written notice and the pictures.

-- Give the landlord a reasonable time to make repairs, at least 7 days, unless the repair need is urgent and requires a quicker response (for example a roof leak or sewage overflow).
+- Give the landlord a reasonable time to make repairs, at least seven days, unless the repair need is urgent and requires a quicker response (for example, a roof leak or sewage overflow).